samir-s-hassan/samir-s-hassan/README.md

 ## Hi there 👋

-I'm Samir, a fourth-year (senior) Computer Science and Business Honors student at Lehigh University.
+I'm Samir, a Computer Science and Business Honors alum at Lehigh University.
+I'll be entering the workforce soon.
+My Github showcases all the projects that I'm happy with and have written code for.

 ### 📝 I’m currently working on